ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 ### 2. Piazza Vittorio Veneto
 Vittorio Veneto Square is a good starting point to explore the streets of Sasso Barisano district.
 The area is full of gelato shops, patisseries, souvenir boutiques, restaurants with terraces, and clothing and jewelry stores.
 And it becomes very lively and packed with tourists, especially in the evening.

-But before going further, tick off two other objectives that can be found right in this square: Chiesa di San Domenica and Palombaro lungo.
+But before going further, tick off two other objectives that can be found right in this square: Chiesa di San Domenico and Palombaro lungo.

 ### 3. Chiesa di San Domenico
-The [Chiesa di San Domenico](http://www.visitmatera.it/san-domenico.html){:target="_blank"} is a notable church built in the 13th century.
+The Chiesa di San Domenico is a notable church built in the 13th century.
 Its facade is partially carved into the stone, in the Apulian Romanesque style, making it a unique example of architectural integration with the natural environment.
 It is also known for its elaborate frescoes and sculptures, including a painted wooden crucifix that dates back to the 1400s.

 ### 4. Palombaro lungo
 It is one of the largest and most important cisterns in the area and is considered a remarkable example of ancient water management systems.
 The cistern was carved out of the rock and was used to collect rainwater and channel it into underground storage tanks.
 The water was then used for various purposes, including irrigation, drinking, and washing.